 Hawaii is such a magical place and presents a vibe that is like no other.
 While many people think of Hawaii as a place for charming resorts, sparkling swimming pools, and relaxing beaches.
-Hawaii to me is full of nature, beautiful landscapes and adventure.
-There are numerous hiking trails to explore in Hawaii, that we have yet to scrape the top 10 of them.
+Hawaii is a place full of nature, beautiful landscapes and adventure.
+There are numerous hiking trails to explore in Hawaii, that we have yet to scrape the top ten of them.
 These 5 beautiful hikes in Hawaii will most certainly challenge you, ground you, and no doubt; create unique extraordinary memories.

-If you are hungry for scenic yet challenging adventure while on your visit to Hawaii, this hike will surely put a smile on your face.
+If you are hungry for scenic yet challenging adventures then these Hawaii hiking trails Honolulu will certainly put a smile on your face.
 Our day began with a little sun and clouds hoping the rain might stay away.
 I don’t know about you, but the word ridge places a tiny bit of fear in me being this is the first time we’ve hiked this trail.

 The clouds are building up at this time making for a possibly muddy, wet, and slippery hiking experience.
 Early in the hike, we approach a beautiful canopy of trees of all sizes but mostly tall and large.
 The wind began to swirl and howl making for an eerie stroll through this part of the trail.

 One of my favorite spots on the trail is the area where a rope is available and is used to help climb these steep sections.
 I am thinking about Indiana Jones or Mission Impossible while I am pulling myself up.